savonet/book/workflow.md

 ### Inserting tracks and metadata

-If you want to insert tracks or metadata at any point in a source, you can use the `insert_metadata`: this operator takes a source as argument and returns the same source with a new method `insert_metadata` whose type is
+If you want to insert tracks or metadata at any point in a source, you can use `insert_metadata`: this operator takes a source as argument and returns the same source with a new method `insert_metadata` whose type is

 ```
 (?new_track : bool, [string * string]) -> unit
 ```

-It takes an argument labeled `new_track` to indicate if some track should be inserted along with the metadata (by default, not) and the metadata, and inserts the metadata in the stream.
+It takes an argument labeled `new_track` to indicate if some track should be inserted along with the metadata (by default, it is not the case) and the metadata itself, and inserts the metadata into the stream.
 For instance, suppose that we have a source `s` and we want to set the title and artist metadata to "Liquidsoap" every minute.
 This can be achieved by